SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 4. Open the context menu of the *./external_resources* folder and upload the *.edmx* file with the OData service.

 5. Open a terminal and ensure that you're in the root folder of the application.
-Import the *.edmx* file using the command `cds import ./external_resources/b1_sbs_v2.edmx --as cds`.
+Import the *.edmx* file using the following command:

+    ```
+    cds import ./external_resources/b1_sbs_v2.edmx --as cds
+    ```

     > Note: Don't use the CDS import command parameter `--keep-namespace` because it would result in the CDS service name *cust*, which would lead to service name clashes if you import multiple SAP Business One custom OData services.